Master of Arts in Ministry (M.A.M.)

-The Master of Church Ministries (C.M.M.) degree program is intended to prepare persons for specialized church ministry.
+The Master of Arts in Ministry degree program is intended to prepare students for specialized church ministry.
 The goal of the program is to increase students’ knowledge about the church and its ministries and to foster their ability to work meaningfully and creatively in a specialized area of church ministry.
-Presently, the C.M.M. program has two specialized ministry tracks.
-Both tracks share a common core of required courses in theology, Bible, church history and the social context of ministry.
-Both tracks have additional specialized requirements and a supervised internship appropriate to the area of specialization.
+Presently, the M.A.M. program has five specialized ministry tracks.
+All tracks share a common core of required courses in theology, Bible, church history and the social context of ministry.
+All tracks have additional specialized requirements and a supervised internship appropriate to the area of specialization.
 The program provides the basic educational requirements for ordination as deacon in the United Methodist Church.

 1. The Christian Education track is intended primarily for those preparing for professional leadership as directors or as ministers of Christian education.

 2. The Urban Ministry track is intended for those preparing to work in community ministries in urban and peri-urban settings.

 3. The Theology and Social Justice track is intended for those preparing to lead ministries in congregations, communities, the public realm, and other creative situations addressing systematic injustice.

 4. The Christian Spirituality track is intended to prepare graduates to engage and reflect critically on Christian Spirituality and to walk with others in ministries of spiritual formation.

 5. The Evangelism and Mission track is intended for those preparing to lead congregations and Christian organizations to engage in evangelistic ministries and missional outreach.

 The requirements for admission to the M.A.M. degree are the same as those for the M.Div. program.

 The M.A.M. degree requires 49 term hours of academic credit: 42 term hours of coursework and six term hours in a supervised internship in a setting appropriate to the area of specialization.
 Students are also required to participate in a spiritual formation group for two terms, normally beginning during the first year of study, for one term hour of credit.